civicsource/strapless/README.md

 var bootstrap = require("@yournpmfeed/strapless").bootstrap;
 ```

-## Example use in a react component's render method:
+## Example use in some dumb React component

 ```javascript
 import React from "react";